 - E. Anshelevich, A. Hate and K. Kar,

-Strategic Pricing in Next-hop Routing with Elastic Demands ,
+Strategic Pricing in Next-hop Routing with Elastic Demands, To appear in Theory of Computing Systems

-Extended version of paper that appeared in Symposium on Algorithmic Game Theory (SAGT) 2011.
-(Currently under journal review)
+(Shorter version appeared in Symposium on Algorithmic Game Theory (SAGT) 2011).

 - X. Luo and K. Kar, Dynamic Channel Assignment and Power Allocation in Multichannel Wireless Networks with Per-user Bandwidth Guarantees, Proceedings of The 9th Intl.
 Symposium on Modeling and Optimization in Mobile, Ad Hoc, and Wireless Networks (WiOpt), Princeton, NJ, May 2011.